jtfridsma/chatt-sewer-ui/README.md

 - Styles compile from `src/styles/main.scss` to `public/main.css` (Sass).
 - JS bundles from `src/scripts/main.js` to `public/main.js` (esbuild).
 - Compiled files in `public/` are generated locally and are not committed.
+- Bundled fonts and their licenses are committed in `public/fonts/`: Inter and Gabarito use the SIL Open Font License; Material Symbols uses Apache License 2.0.
+See `public/fonts/MaterialSymbols-README.txt` before adding icons to the subset.
 - While `npm run dev` is running, reload the target page to see updates (Chrome may require reloading the extension after JS changes).

 ## Project rules

 - Keep it plain JavaScript.
 No framework, no TypeScript, no runtime abstraction layer.
 - Prefer scoped CSS under `html.csui-theme` plus page-specific classes.
 - Visual and structural content-script changes should be idempotent and reversible when the enhancement toggle is turned off.
-Injected font resources may remain loaded.
+Bundled font resources may remain loaded for the in-page control.
+The original payment-due snapshot intentionally remains on the modal row across toggles so an edited payment amount does not replace it.
 - Favor a few explicit modules over “reusable” infrastructure.

 ### Squarespace block contracts